soundpaint/dst/README.md

 Next, we assume an _almost_ linear expansion of the universe, according to the Lambda-CDM model [Wikimedia:2019b], [Wikimedia:2017] during its age of roughly 13.8e9 years.
+In fact, current theories assume that the very early universe expanded more quickly, and then expansion slowed down, but nowadays expansion tends to slowly speed up again.
+We assume these limited abberation from linear expansion to have only little effect on our computations, such that for a first approximation, they can be neglected.

+Finally, we do not try to explicitly consider relativistic effects in our computations, since we think that they are either neglectible or already implicitly considered by using physical constants that others already have computed.

-Given these assumptions, we can compute an approximation of the _drift_ of the the fine structure constant over time: It should currently decrease by a value of roughly 3.83e-15 per year.
+Most of these assumptions are very audacious and may turn out to be completely wrong.
+Nevertheless, given that all of these assumptions turn out to be true, we can compute an approximation of the _drift_ of the the fine structure constant over time:

+__In case all of our assumptions will hold true, we predict that the fine structure constant should currently decrease by a value of roughly 3.83e-15 per year.__

 The computation is elaborated in the Java files `SolveExpEqDouble.java` and `SolveExpEqBigDecimal.java`, respectively.

 Future Work
 -----------